gerryw1389/gerryw1389.github.io/_posts/2016-06-02-ps-intro-commands.md

 These are entry level Powershell Commands and how the language works:

 NOTE: Almost all command prompt commands work just as well in Powershell.
-Search the &#8220;batch&#8221; label to see examples of them.
+Search the [Scripting-CMD](https://automationadmin.com/tags/#scripting-cmd) label to see examples of them.
+{: .notice--success}

 ### Syntax

-1. Cmdlets are small scripts that follow a dash-separated verb-noun convention such as &#8220;Get-Process&#8221;.
+1. Cmdlets are small scripts that follow a dash-separated verb-noun convention such as `Get-Process`.
 Similar Verbs with Different Actions:

    - New- Creates a new resource
    - Set- Modifies an existing resource
    - Get- Retrieves an existing resource
    - Read- Gets information from a source, such as a file
    - Find- Used to look for an object
    - Search- Used to create a reference to a resource
    - Start- (asynchronous) begin an operation, such as starting a process
    - Invoke- (synchronous) perform an operation such as running a command

 2. Parameters: Each verb-noun named cmdlet may have many parameters to control cmdlet functionality.